-Wooden ships comments on this Auxillary Gaff Yawl
+Wooden Ships Comments on this Auxiliary Gaff Yawl

-Gaff yawl designed by G.U.
+Auxiliary gaff yawl designed by G.U.
 Laws and built by W.E.
 Thomas of Falmouth in 1905.
-This very pretty little yacht is slightly unusual of her time in that she was designed with a canoe stern.
-Built as a yacht, she would have been a symbol of status when she was launched, originally having a small berth up forward for the paid hand, a common employee for well to do yachtsmen of the time.
+Built as a yacht, she would have been a symbol of status and wealth when she was launched, originally having a small berth up forward for the paid hand, a common employee for well to do yachtsmen of the time.
 Totally rebuilt in last two ownerships, now with all new gear in superb condition.

-During the present ownership of more than 25 years the boat has had a major rebuild including 95% re-planking, replacement of all steamed timbers and doubling of the sawn oak frames, new backbone, stem post, stern post and all strap floors.
+During the previous ownership of more than 25 years the boat has had a major rebuild including 95% re-planking, replacement of all steamed timbers and doubling of the sawn oak frames, new backbone, stem post, stern post, deadwoods and all strap floors.
 In the present ownership she has undergone another period of rebuilding between 2014 and 2015 with a new sheathed plywood deck, toe rails and rubbing strakes, new rigging and some spars and a new Beta engine.
 The result is a virtually new boat that has been strengthened beyond her original spec but retains the feel of a period yacht.
-The addition of modern systems and machinery, including a new engine, helps to make this a very practical modern cruising yacht that will do the same job she was designed for 108 years ago.
+The addition of modern systems and machinery helps to make this a very practical yacht that will do the same job she was designed for 108 years ago.

 A very pretty hull with a typical turn of the century spoon bow, running into a straight forefoot to the ballast keel.
 Steeply raked stern post carrying the rudder with a fine canoe stern.
 Very sweet sheer line with the original design of narrow coachroof leading into the more recent doghouse that has been designed extremely well so as not to affect the aesthetic line of her sheer.
 A powerful gaff yawl rig set with a bowsprit and bumpkin and new sails, gives her balance and speed when desired.